The dynamics of Christian book editing and proofreading

 This isn’t like doing regular citations, you’re literally editing what God said!
 So check your references twice or even thrice if necessary, because you don’t want to give Judas credit for what Peter said!

 3) Potentially impertinent language

-This one’s a little tricky, since it could involve altering the content.
+This one’s a little tricky since it could involve altering the content.
 However, it’s necessary since you’re editing sensitive content.
 If it seems like it could be a little provocative, ask the writer to reconsider.
-There’s always a better way to phrase things, and it’s better than ending up being possibly accused for libel!
+There’s always a better way to phrase things, and it’s better than ending up being possibly accused of libel!

 Communion, chalice, reconciliation are all words that might seem unintelligible or out of place to people outside the faith.
 Avoid using them, or ensure that they are qualified at some point in the document.
 Can I get an amen?